 Rampisham is located in Dorset, south west England.
 The transmitter site covered 189 acres with 36 antennas.
 Ceased short-wave broadcasting on 29 October 2011.
-Some of the radio towers have been dismantled (in 2013) as have some of the buildings.
+The radio towers have been dismantled as have some of the buildings.
 Future plans for this site did include a solar panel farm but this application has since been turned down, although a smaller solar farm may be built close by.

 Rampisham was the primary transmitter for BBC World Service shortwave broadcasts to Europe.

 Photo taken from a helicopter (March 2002) with a good view of the antenna switching matrix building (brown building with 6 peaked roofs) and some of the many aerial masts in the background.
 From this building there were 36 feeders going to the antenna field (34 antennas, 1 test/dummy load, and 1 test facility).

 Part of Antenna 28, a shortwave Thales Antenna installed in 2002.
 It was used for broadcasts to South America and the Falklands - bearing 227 degrees.